The Lobster: Plot

 David is escorted to a hotel after his wife leaves him for another man.
 The hotel manager reveals that single people have 45 days to find a partner or they will be transformed into an animal of their choice (the dog accompanying David is his brother Bob).
 David is set on becoming a lobster, should he fail.
 David makes the acquaintance of Robert, a man with a lisp, and John, a man with a limp.
 Guests are fixated on finding a mate with whom they share superficial traits such as minor ailments, which they believe to be the key to compatibility.

 The hotel has many rules and rituals: masturbation is banned, but sexual stimulation by the hotel maid is mandatory, and guests attend dances and watch propaganda extolling the advantages of partnership.
 Residents can extend their deadline by hunting and tranquilizing the single people who live in the forest, with each captured "loner" earning them an additional day.
 On the way to a hunt, a woman with a fondness for butter biscuits offers David sexual favours, which he declines.
 She tells him that if she fails to find a mate, she will kill herself by jumping from a hotel window.

 John wins the affections of a woman with constant nosebleeds by purposely smashing his nose in secret.
 They move to the couples' section to begin a month-long trial partnership.
 David later decides to court a notoriously cruel woman who has tranquilized more loners than anyone else.
 Their initial conversation is accompanied by the screams of the biscuit-loving woman, who has injured herself by jumping from a first floor window.
 David pretends to enjoy the woman's suffering to gain the heartless woman's interest.
 He later joins her in a hot tub where she feigns choking on an olive to test him.
 Noticing that he makes no attempt to help her, she decides that they are a match, and the two are shifted to the couples' suite.
 David wakes up one morning and finds she has killed Bob.
-As David tearfully mourns him, she concludes that their relationship is a lie and attempts to drag him to the hotel manager to have him punished, turned into the "animal that no one wants to be".
+As David tearfully mourns him, she concludes that their relationship is a lie and attempts to drag him to the hotel manager to have him turned into the "animal that no one wants to be" as punishment.
 He escapes and, with the help of a sympathetic maid (later revealed as a mole working for the loners), tranquilizes his partner and transforms her into an unspecified animal.